bitswipe-stack/qtum/doc/multiprocess.md

 ## Build Option

-On Unix systems, the `-DWITH_MULTIPROCESS=ON` build option can be passed to build the supplemental `bitcoin-node` and `bitcoin-gui` multiprocess executables.
+On Unix systems, the `-DWITH_MULTIPROCESS=ON` build option can be passed to build the supplemental `qtum-node` and `qtum-gui` multiprocess executables.

 ## Debugging